waterinstitute/MetGet/client/README.md

 3. `initialization-skip` - In some instances, it may be useful to skip the first [n] hours of a particular forecast when there is a potentially severe initialization that occurs in the atmospheric model.
 This option instructs MetGet to ignore the first [n] hours of a forecast.

 ### Environment Variables
-There are three influential environment variables which can be set as a convienience to the user.
+There are three influential environment variables which can be set as a convenience to the user.
 These variables are:
 * `METGET_API_KEY` - The API key used to authenticate with MetGet
 * `METGET_ENDPOINT` - The URL of the MetGet server, i.e. `https://api.metget.org`
 * `METGET_API_VERSION` - The version of the MetGet API to use.
 The system will default to `1` and unless you are using the Kubernetes based MetGet deployment at `https://api.metget.org`, the version 1 api is appropriate.
 For the version at `https://api.metget.org`, this should be set to `2`.